Pope Boniface I: Pontificate

 Boniface ordered the singing of the Gloria in excelsis on Maundy Thursday, and regulated several points of Church discipline.
 He reversed some of his predecessor's policies regarding church administration.
 He reduced the vicariate authority giving Patroclus, Bishop of Arles, jurisdiction over other Gallic sees and restored the metropolitan powers of the chief bishops of provinces.
-He supported Hilary, Archbishop of Narbonne, in his choice of a bishop of the vacant See of Lodeve, against Patroclus, who tried to install someone else.
+He supported Hilary, Archbishop of Narbonne, in his choice of a bishop of the vacant See of Lodève, against Patroclus, who tried to install someone else.
 He also insisted that Maximus, Bishop of Valence, should be tried for his alleged crimes, not by a primate, but by a synod of the bishops of Gaul, and promised to sustain their decision.

 Boniface supported Augustine in combating Pelagianism, forwarding to him two Pelagian letters Boniface had received calumniating Augustine.
-In recognition of this solicitude, Augustine dedicated to Boniface his rejoinder contained in Contra duas Epistolas Pelagianoruin Libri quatuor.
+In recognition of this solicitude, Augustine dedicated to Boniface his rejoinder contained in Contra duas Epistolas Pelagianorum Libri quatuor.
 He persuaded Emperor Theodosius II to return Illyricum to Western jurisdiction and defended the rights of the Holy See.

 Boniface I died 4 September 422, in Rome.